Students from abroad

 A status granted under the EU Settlement Scheme, designed to protect the rights of EU citizens and their families living in the UK after the Brexit transition period, will enable EEA nationals to continue studying in the UK and use National Health Services.

-DO I NEED A HEALTHCARE PLAN IF I AM ON A SHORT COURSE?
+DO I NEED A HEALTHCARE PLAN IF I AM ON A COURSE SHORTER THAN 6 MONTHS?

 DOES PRIVATE HEALTHCARE INSURANCE REPLACE THE NEED TO PAY FOR THE HEALTH SURCHARGE?